ontola/atomic-server/docs/src/js-cli.md

   /**
    * [OPTIONAL] The @tomic/lib module identifier.
-   * The default should be sufficient in most but if you have given the module an alias you should change this value */ moduleAlias?: string;
+   * The default should be sufficient in most cases but if you have given the module an alias you should change this value */ moduleAlias?: string;